Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/GribFeatureCollections.md

 Some variables use one, some use the other.
 Joe is not happy.
 Joe is sad.
-The column marked "hash" shows the GDS hash codes, an yep, there are two.
+The column marked "hash" shows the GDS hash codes, and yep, there are two.
 Both GDS have the same `nx` and `ny`, which is a bit _suspicious_.
 Joe goes into conspiracy mode.
 Using ToolsUI, he select both GDSs, then right click on them and select "compare GDS" only to see this: